emilymuller1991/urban-perceptions/web_app/README.md

 sudo kubectl apply -f sql/db.yaml
 ```

-where PRIVATE_IP_DROPLET is configured to your digital ocean droplet.
+where PRIVATE_IP_DROPLET in the db.yaml file is configured to your digital ocean droplet private IP address.
 Once this is configured, run:

 ```
 sudo kubectl describe services --namespace postgres